thedist/Twitch_API_v5/README.md

 This module also includes undocumented endpoints (such as the chatters endpoint to view which users are currently in a channels chat), these should be used at your own risk and are should be expected to change or be removed at any time.

+Important Note:
+With the removal of v3, and v5 being deprecated and removed at some point in the future, I urge all users to migrate to the Helix API as soon as possible!

 ## Contents

 - [Getting Started](#getting-started)